-Therapists will work with classroom teachers, parents and other team members to monitor a student’s status in an educational setting.
-They might make suggestions with regard to classroom modification or assistive equipment.
+- Consultation Service: Therapists will work with classroom teachers, parents, and other team members to monitor a student’s status in an educational setting.
+They might make suggestions regarding classroom modification or assistive equipment.

-Therapists will teach an activity or intervention strategy to a parent, teacher or aide in order to make day-to-day care of the student more effective and efficient.
-Therapists will observe and assess the student and performance of daily activities on a regular basis.
+- Indirect Service: Therapists will teach an activity or intervention strategy to a parent, teacher, or aide to make day-to-day care of the student more effective and efficient.
+Therapists will observe and assess the student and the performance of daily activities regularly.

-Therapists work directly with a student (one-on-one) for specifically identified needs to prevent loss of function or to increase function in an educational setting.
+- Direct/Skilled Service: Therapists work directly with a student (one-on-one) for specifically identified needs to prevent loss of function or to increase function in an educational setting.
 Intervention is based on specific techniques used to address components of movement or to build on emerging skills to be used in the student’s educational environment.
 It is important to understand that direct therapy is not essential for every student.
-If teachers, aides or parents can appropriately implement a therapist’s suggestions with occasional support or supervision, indirect or consultative services may provide as much benefit to a student with less disruption of routine and schedule in their educational setting
+If teachers, aides, or parents can appropriately implement a therapist’s suggestions with occasional support or supervision, indirect or consultative services may provide as much benefit to a student with less disruption of routine and schedule in their educational setting.

 Speech and Language Support